Probing neutrino-night-quark effective scalar interactions from neutrino masses: Conclusion

 \section{Conclusion}

 This work has systematically investigated the constraints on neutrino-light-quark scalar couplings from neutrino mass measurements, considering both perturbative loop corrections and nonperturbative quark condensate contributions.
-We have shown that for operators involving $u$ and $d$ quarks, both contributions are comparable and must be included in complete analyses, while for $s$ quark operators, perturbative effects dominate.
+We have shown that, for operators involving $u$ and $d$ quarks, both contributions are comparable and must be included in complete analyses, while for $s$ quark operators, perturbative effects dominate.

 By comparing constraints from various observables, we find that electron neutrino mass measurements provide the most stringent limits on the relevant LNEFT Wilson coefficients, significantly outperforming constraints from CE$\nu$NS and light pseudoscalar meson invisible decays.
-For Dirac neutrinos, the effective electron neutrino mass bound of 0.45~eV constrains the couplings to approximately $10^{-8}$--$10^{-10}$ GeV$^{-2}$, while for Majorana neutrinos, the more stringent 28-122~meV bound from neutrinoless double beta decay provides constraints at the $10^{-9}$--$10^{-11}$ GeV$^{-2}$ level.
+For Dirac neutrinos, the effective electron neutrino mass bound of 0.45~eV constrains the couplings to approximately $10^{-8}\text{--}10^{-10}$ GeV$^{-2}$, while for Majorana neutrinos, the more stringent $28\text{--}122$~meV bound from neutrinoless double beta decay provides constraints at the $10^{-9}\text{--}10^{-11}$ GeV$^{-2}$ level.
+It should be stressed that in deriving these constraints we have assumed the absence of accidental fine-tuned cancellations between the neutrino-light-quark scalar effective operator contributions and other contributions to the neutrino mass matrix, such as the dimension-5 Weinberg operator.

 Furthermore, we have translated the constraints from light pseudoscalar meson invisible decays into limits on possible right-handed neutrino masses, obtaining bounds ranging from eV to MeV scales depending on the specific operator.
 Our results update previous analyses that considered only perturbative contributions and demonstrate the importance of a comprehensive treatment including both perturbative and nonperturbative effects.